fatih-ozturk/Reddity/README.md

-# biReddit (under development)
+# Reddity (under development)

-BiReddit is a reddit clone android app.
+Reddity is a reddit clone android app.